-The interest in China’s nascent gold ETF market was even mentioned by the World Gold Council in a recent Gold Demand Trends report.
+The interest in China’s gold ETF market was even mentioned by the World Gold Council in a Gold Demand Trends report.
 In this post, we’ll add some texture to China’s gold ETF market; how are the gold ETFs constructed and how can they be compared to the largest Western gold ETF, the SPDR Gold Trust.
-At this moment the market share of Chinese gold ETFs is still small – within China as well as globally, but knowledge about the workings of these ETFs will be valuable when they acquire significant market share in the future.
+At this moment the market share of Chinese gold ETFs is small – within China as well as globally, but knowledge about the workings of these ETFs will be valuable if they acquire significant market share in the future.

 Kindly note, all mechanics and examples presented in this post are simplified.

 ETF is short for Exchange Traded Fund.
 ETFs trade like stocks and its price usually tracks an underlying asset or index.
 Like stocks, ETFs have a primary market and a secondary market.
 The secondary market is the stock exchange where most ETF investors trade.
 What makes ETFs special is the primary market where ETF shares are created and redeemed.
 Let us use the SPDR Gold Trust (symbol: GLD) to illustrate how the primary market works.
 Mainly through the creation and redemption process of shares, the GLD share price tracks the gold price.

 Primary GLD market participants include (from the prospectus):

 - The Sponsor (World Gold Trust Services, LLC, which oversees the performance of the Trustee and the Custodian)

 - The Trustee (BNY Mellon Asset Servicing, which is responsible for the day-to-day administration of GLD)